 Jenny Chang, firstname.lastname@example.org

-CELEBRATING THE POWER OF LITERATURE TO PROMOTE PEACE,
+RECOGNIZING THE POWER OF LITERATURE TO PROMOTE PEACE AND RECONCILIATION,

-winners to be honored at gala Dayton ceremony on November 9th
+Winners to be honored at 10th annual gala on November 1st;

-Dayton, OH (September 4, 2014) – Celebrating the power of literature to promote peace, the Dayton Literary Peace Prize Foundation today announced the finalists for the 2014 Dayton Literary Peace Prize in fiction and nonfiction.
+Dayton, OH (September 9, 2015) – Recognizing the power of literature to promote peace and reconciliation, the Dayton Literary Peace Prize Foundation today announced the finalists for the 2015 Dayton Literary Peace Prize in fiction and nonfiction.

 The full list of finalists can be found below and at: www.daytonliterarypeaceprize.org.

-A winner and runner-up in fiction and nonfiction will be announced on September 24th.
+A winner and runner-up in fiction and nonfiction will be announced on September 30th.
 Winners receive a $10,000 honorarium and runners-up receive $1,000.
-They will be honored at a gala ceremony hosted by award-winning journalist Nick Clooney in Dayton on Sunday, November 9th.
+Finalists will be reviewed by prominent writers including Ron Carlson, Christine Schutt, Faith Adiele, and Evelyn McDonnell.

 About the Dayton Literary Peace Prize

-a writer whose body of work reflects the Prize's mission; previous honorees include Wendell Berry, Taylor
+is bestowed upon a writer whose body of work reflects the Prize's mission; previous honorees include Louise Erdrich,

-Branch, Geraldine Brooks, Barbara Kingsolver, Nicholas Kristof and Sheryl WuDunn, Tim O'Brien, Studs Terkel,
+Wendell Berry, Taylor Branch, Geraldine Brooks, Barbara Kingsolver, Nicholas Kristof and Sheryl WuDunn, Tim O'Brien,

 Press release in PDF format.